ipbyrne/Transient-Zone-Theory/README.md

 # Transient-Zone-Theory

-This is an indicator I created for analyzing a stochastic process to find exploitable patterns based on the theory below:
+This is an indicator I created for analyzing a stochastic process by classifying the series in different states.

-STOCHASTIC PROCESSES
+## STOCHASTIC PROCESSES
 Basic Notion
 Often the systems we consider that evolve in time and we are interested in their dynamic behavior, usually involving some degree of randomness.
 This like:
 The length of a queue.